Plotting a map to the future – our new Local Development and Land Use Plan

 Following the consultation, a final version of the Local Development and Land Use Plan will be prepared, taking account of the feedback received.
 This will then be presented to the National Park Authority Board for approval before being formally adopted as the new Local Development and Land Use Plan.

-As the Planning Authority for the area, the National Park Authority is responsible for creating the Local Development Plan and using it to guide planning decisions.
+As the Planning Authority for the area, the National Park Authority is responsible for creating the Local Development and Land Use Plan and using it to guide planning decisions.

-In creating the Local Development Plan, we must take into account the National Planning Framework that covers the whole of Scotland, and Local Place Plans created within the National Park area.
+In creating the Local Development and Land Use Plan, we must take into account the National Planning Framework that covers the whole of Scotland, and Local Place Plans created within the National Park area.

-It’s important that we listen to a broad range of voices when developing the Local Development Plan by involving community members and community groups, businesses, land managers partner organisations and other people who will be affected by the Plan.
+It’s important that we listen to a broad range of voices when developing the Local Development and Land Use Plan by involving community members and community groups, businesses, land managers partner organisations and other people who will be affected by the Plan.